stryku/stryku.github.io/_drafts/multidimensional-game-next/2023-09-13-multidimensional-game.md

 A plane can be defined in a couple of ways.
 I took the approach of selecting points and finding the plane equation that the points lay on.
 So, e.g. giving three points : `(1, 2, 3)`, `(-1, -1, 3)` and `(3, 2, 1)`, we want to find the equation of the 2D plane: `3x - 2y + 3z - 8 = 0`.

 This was an example from 3D.
-From now on we'll work in 4D.

 ## Validating points

-We'd like to take any points specified by user and compute A plane out of it.
+We'd like to take any points specified by user and compute a plane out of it.
 The first step is to calculate vectors spanning our plane based on these points.
 Let's assume we have points in 3D:
 ```
 p1, p2, p3